 “To realize that everything in the universe is connected is to both accept our insignificance and understand our importance in it.”— Jeffrey Fry

 The concept of ‘oneness’ has become a cornerstone in the New Age movement.
 With the release of popular books such as A New Earth by Eckhart Tolle, the belief has been brought to the forefront of popular thinking.

 “Love is the recognition of oneness in a world of duality.
 This is the birth of God into the world of form.
 Love makes the world less worldly, less dense, more transparent to the divine dimension, the light of consciousness itself.”

 I admit that when I first read this passage, my eyes glazed over.
-It was esoteric and hard for me to grasp without tangible examples.
+It was hard for me to grasp without tangible examples.
 Seeing my growing interest in the metaphysical sciences, my father recommended that I watch Carl Sagan’s Cosmos, a thirteen-part television series that was released in the 1980s.

 Even though Sagan was an astrophysicist and a champion of science and reason, he was able to convey the mysteries of the universe, and the meaning of life through emotive stories.
 He clarified metaphysical concepts through a combination of science and shamanic wisdom.
 On the idea of ’oneness,’ he said: